 She outgrew her bath robe, and has been asking for a new one; so I was excited when I spotted this one at Habitat for $1.

 And I bought her a new-in-the-package cooling towel at Goodwill for $.99.
 She’s wanted one for a while.
-It’ll be nice to take to summer camp.
+It’ll be nice to have at summer camp and up at the cabin.

 I ordered another pressed penny book for each of my daughters, using an Amazon gift card that I earned on Dealspotr.
 Instead of buying them a bunch of pricey souvenirs when we travel, we buy them pressed pennies.
 They’ve each filled a book, so now we’re on to the second.